ABOUT STIs

 What is hepatitis B?

-Hepatitis B is an infection of the liver and is caused by the Hepatitis B virus which can be passed on sexually.
+Hepatitis B is an infection of the liver and is caused by the hepatitis B virus which can be passed on by sexual contact.

 How could I get hepatitis B?